-Forestry Engineer of the University of Concepción; Master’s Degree in Forest Ecology from the University of Wageningen, Holland (grant from the Dutch government); Doctor of Forestry from the University of Montana, USA (Montana State Scholarship).
-Coordinator of the Terrestrial Ecosystem Research Line.
-His research topics are the lenga forests, the arboreal limit and its relationship with climate change, dynamics of plant communities, invasion of species, restoration of forests.
+Forestry Engineer of the University of Concepción; Master’s Degree in Forest Ecology from the University of Wageningen, The Netherlands (grant from the Dutch government); Doctor of Forestry from the University of Montana, USA (Montana State Scholarship).
+Currently, I am working in the Instituto de Investigación Interdisciplinario (I3), Universidad de Talca (Chile).
+His research topics are the lenga forests, the arboreal limit and its relationship with climate change, dynamics of plant communities, plant functional traits and leaf-shoot allometric relationships, invasion of species, restoration of forests.

 Words of Alex.